suparngp/kotlin-multiplatform-projects/README.md

 ### [suparnatural-concurrency](concurrency/README.md)

-Classes and utilities to manage make multithreading easy peasy on iOS and Android.
+This library provides convenient methods and common implementations to simplify concurrency/multi-threading in Kotlin Multiplatform projects for `iOS` and `Android`.

 ### [suparnatural-fs](fs/README.md)